ghostapplemonkey/ghostapplemonkey.github.io/Amazing_golfgame.md

 The following code shows how we add force to the ball.
   - `clubmr` is the mesh renderer of the club which shows the power of the ball.
   - The power will increase and decrease when you hold the space key (controlled by the variable `is_increase`).
-  - `Time.deltaTime` allow us play this game on different computer, even the speed of computer is different, it feels same in the game.
+  - `Time.deltaTime` allows us play this game on different computer, even the speed of computer is different, it feels same in the game.

 ~~~c#
 if(Input.GetKey("space")){